madmaw/LD4825/README.md

 ## Playing a hand

 1. The starting player picks a card from their hand and plays it
-2. The player immedately to the left of that player then plays a card, if that card contradicts any card in play then
+2. The player immediately to the left of that player then plays a card, if that card contradicts any card in play then
 	1. the person who played the lie card is knocked out of the game
-	2. both cards are immedately removed from play
+	2. both cards are immediately removed from play
 	3. the person who played the truth card may select a card from the departing players deck, however that player will not be able to reclaim a card at the end of the round
 3. The round continues in an clockwise direction until everyone has played one card